evanfreeze/evanfreeze.com/src/content/books/2024/09/design-for-real-life.md

 tags: [web design, accessibility, work]
 ---

 I was excited to read a book by _that_ Eric Meyer, of CSS reset fame.
-Overall this was a quick read about how to be more inclusive when desigining things for humans.
+Overall this was a quick read about how to be more inclusive when designing things for humans.
 A must-read for anyone in product or engineering.